Westpac New Zealand Gets Proactive in Fighting Fraud

 Enabling Rapid Change

 Westpac New Zealand saw fast deployment as essential and factored this demand into its selection process.
 The bank also needed to be able to roll out its fraud prevention solution gradually—starting with one channel and adding others at a later date.
-The bank’s choice of ACI Worldwide—in addition to reflecting the strengths of the Proactive Risk Manager solution—also reflects a number of advantages derived from ACI’s estab-lished relationship with Westpac New Zealand, as well as its close association with IBM, on whose Systemz servers the bank runs its core banking payment systems.
-One key advantage was the fact that Proactive Risk Manager integrated with ACI’s BASE24 solution (Westpac New Zealand’s payment processing system for the past 20 years, handling an average of 1.6million transactions per day) straight out of the box, thus simplifying its implementation.
-Similarly, the bank’s ability to deploy Proactive Risk Manager on its existing IBM Systemz infrastructure ensured superior performance, reliability and security, while avoiding the need to invest in new infrastructure.
+The bank’s choice of ACI Worldwide—in addition to reflecting the strengths of the solution—also reflects a number of advantages derived from ACI’s established relationship with Westpac New Zealand, as well as its close association with IBM, on whose Systemz servers the bank runs its core banking payment systems.
+One key advantage was the fact that ACI Fraud Management for Banking integrates with ACI’s BASE24 product (Westpac New Zealand’s payment processing system for the past 20 years, handling an average of 1.6million transactions per day) straight out of the box, thus simplifying its implementation.
+Similarly, the bank’s ability to deploy ACI Fraud Management for Banking on its existing IBM Systemz infrastructure ensured superior performance, reliability and security, while avoiding the need to invest in new infrastructure.

 The Importance of Relationships